Justin-E8/Hotel_Project/README.md

 # Hotel_Project
-Hotel Application made for Databases 1 class.
+Hotel web application made for our Databases 1 class, using Java, PostgreSQL and Apache Tomcat.
+Please see the 'Report_Deliverable2.pdf' file for instructions on how to run it.